 Job 28.23-28 says only God understands its way and knows its place because he is wisdom.
 He is the source and the sum total of all wisdom.
 He sees everything and he is in control of the natural world.
 He controls unstable things like the wind and the rain.
 He regulates the times for it and measures out the amount, even the direction of the lightning.
 And to man he says, “Behold, in the fear of the Lord, that is wisdom; and to depart from evil is understanding.”
 Our wisdom is in fearing the Lord and keeping the commandments (Ecc 12.11-14).

 In Job 29.1-25 Job longs for the days before he suffered the loss of his children, health and possessions and when God “watched over me” to keep him from calamity.
 His favor and light (“lamp”) shone over him and he had a zeal for life.
-He had the counsel of God (counsel is “sowd” in Hebrew meaning a deeper level) and the hidden things of God did not escape him.
+He had the friendship, or counsel, of God (friendship is “sowd” in Hebrew meaning a deeper level-Ezek 13.9 says “council or assembly” and it is the word “sowd”) and the hidden things of God did not escape him.

 At this time, Job thinks he is out of the presence of God.
 He was wealthy and prosperous and “the rock poured out for me streams of oil” (olives in the rocks on the mountains, like the Mount of Olives).
 He had influence in the “gate of the city” where business was done.
 The young men stepped back in respect when they saw him, and the old men arose and stood (an oriental custom).
 Even the princes and the nobles listened to him (v 1-10).